 Knotts Berry Farm

-Last year I went to Knotts Merry Farm for the 104.3 My FM holiday party.
-This year the park is open for the Knotts Merry Farm food festival.
-I highly recommend this event for some family holiday fun.
-I went to the Knotts Berry Farm Halloween Food Festival and had a great time.
+In 2019 I went to Knotts Merry Farm for the 104.3 My FM holiday party.
+This is such a fun experience as the park is closed just for those with the special event tickets.
 Plus, for the holidays you will get to see the park decorated.

 El Corzo Street in Rancho Santa Margarita

 This street gets an honorable mention.
 It is not a must-see by any means because it is very far for most people and it doesn’t even take 10 minutes to see all the houses.
 But, if it is not too far for you to drive I would recommend it.
 The only way you’ll truly get to enjoy this one is to walk as there are way too many cars parked on the street blocking the houses.
 I was a bit disappointed as I thought it would be several streets filled with decorations but it is really just one area.